 In addition to supporting non-3D Touch iPhones, the best thing about this particular iOS 12 feature is that it works on your rusty old sixth-generation iPod touch as well.

-Please keep in mind that iOS 12 doesn’t replicate the advanced text-selection features that require dedicated pressure-sensing hardware.
-On devices with 3D Touch, endless to say, iOS 12 continues to support the full range of virtual trackpad features.
+Please keep in mind that this doesn’t replicate the advanced text-selection features that require dedicated pressure-sensing hardware.
+On devices with 3D Touch, endless to say, iOS 12 and later continue to support the full range of virtual trackpad features.

 These include pressing the keyboard firmly to enter cursor-positioning mode, pressing a little harder to quickly select a word, sentence or paragraph, deleting large chunks of text faster by pressing the Backspace key with 3D Touch and more.

-How do you like iOS 12’s keyboard trackpad mode on iPhone?
+How do you like the keyboard trackpad mode on iPhone?

 Chime in with your thoughts in the comments section.